Last Updated: March 29th, 2021 at 11:11 am

-POWERHOME designs, permits, sells, finances, installs, maintains and monitors solar energy systems and panels for residential and commercial applications.
+POWERHOME SOLAR sells, finances, designs, pulls permits, and installs solar panels and energy systems for residential and commercial applications.
 The company works with homeowners and businesses to create custom rooftop or ground-mounted solar systems that generate renewable energy, lower electric bills and reduce carbon footprints.

 POWERHOME uses American-made panels from a manufacturer in Washington, and each of the panels generate about 36 kWh per month.
 A basic home installation will reduce grid energy consumption by an average of 60-80 percent, saving South Carolina customers an average of nearly $100 per month.